CaoRuiming/THavalon_webapp/README.md

     * `mysql -u colgrevance -p` then thavalon for password
     * `CREATE TABLE thavalon CHARACTER SET utf8;` then `USE thavalon;` to make the database
     * `exit` to quit mysql
+  * If errors occur when trying to install mysqlclient:
+    * Check out [this link](https://askubuntu.com/questions/428198/getting-installing-gcc-g-4-9-on-ubuntu).
+It has some instructions on upgrading to gcc 4.9 so django will be able to install mysqlclient.
+You will also need to run the following:
+      * `cd /usr/bin`, `sudo rm x86_64-linux-gnu-gcc`, `sudo ln -s gcc-4.9 x86_64-linux-gnu-gcc`
+    *
+    * Try `sudo apt-get install python-dev python3-dev`
+    * If above don't work, also try `sudo apt-get install libxml2-dev libxslt1-dev libpq-dev `
+    * Ok so I'm still getting an error, am probably going to try downgrading to python2.7 and starting from scratch at some point in the next few days